LucoLab/ChIPSeQ/README.md

 You will use this file to create an R object saved on disk that will be used by the next step.
 This step is creating a first report with quality controls.

 You can use *consensus* methodology where ChIPQC is done using consensus length around peak summit.
-With this approach, you will also have input signal plotted for interval you defined around peak summits with option -s .
+With this approach, you will also have input signal plotted for interval you defined around peak summits with option -s.
 > Option -c is used to say you are using consenus methodology. (see docs)
-> Option -n is used to say what is the name of the Rboject saved.
+> Option -n is used to say what is the name of the Robject saved.

 ```shell
 Rscript chipQC.R --file /pathTO/samplesChipMarks.csv -n ALL_MarkedDup -s 500 -c